clo4/datapacks/nix/README.md

 Anyway, I ended up with a build system based on Nix.
 Here's a quick example for a datapack if you want to use it too:

-Create a `flake.nix` and add an input with this repository.
+Create a `flake.nix` and add an input for this repository.
 You'll use the overlay.
 It's a nix flake, so there's a little bit of boilerplate before you can jump in, but once you have the structure set up it's so easy to start hacking on your datapack with a reliable build system that also gives you the flexibility to change it over time.

 ```nix
 {